Table Of Contents

 Annuity Regulation FAQs

-Annuities are not regulated or protected by the FDIC, like other financial savings vehicles, such as saving accounts and CDs.
+Annuities are not regulated or protected by the FDIC, like other financial savings vehicles, such as saving accounts and certificates of deposit (CDs), are.